 You may have been referred directly to our services by a partner organisation as part of their contractual obligations to you, for the purposes of preventive or occupational medicine, the assessment of your working capacity, medical diagnosis or the provision of healthcare or treatment.
 Where this is the case, we may be obliged to share special categories of personal data with them in order that they can fulfil their contractual obligations to you.

-We process data at our trading offices at Inspired, Easthampstead Road, Bracknell, Berkshire, RG12 1YQ and (under contract) at the sites of data processors and third parties appointed by us within the UK (see above ‘Who we share your personal information with’).
+We process data at our trading offices at Inspired, Easthampstead Road, Bracknell, Berkshire, RG12 1YQ, UK and (under contract) at the sites of data processors and third parties appointed by us within the UK.

 We take appropriate technical and organisational measures to maintain your personal information in a secure environment to prevent your personal information being accidentally lost or unauthorised access and use.
 Our partners are bound by contract to do the same.
 We limit access to your personal information to those who have a genuine business need to access it.

-We use Transport Layer Security (TLS) to encrypt and protect email traffic generated as part of our normal service delivery and if you have access to and use the Request an Appointment or Message Doctor Services.
+We use Transport Layer Security (TLS) to encrypt and protect data traffic generated as part of our normal operations.
 If your email service does not support TLS, you should be aware that any emails we send or receive may not be protected in transit.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software and you have a responsibility to ensure that any email you send is within the bounds of the law.

-We will notify you and any applicable regulator of any suspected data security breach where we are legally required to do so.
+We will notify you and supervisory authority of any suspected data security breach where we are legally required to do so.

 Where we have been provided with your personal information for processing in order to establish your eligibility to use the services, we will only retain this information for as long as you are declared as eligible by the partner organisation who provides you with access to our services.